MaybeSword/CSE2050-Honors-Conversion-project/README.md

-This project is an exploration of a simple blackjack game using the concepts of Object Oriented Design, Data Structures, and time complexities within algorithims.
-The technologies used in this project include python, as well as the tkinter library.
+This project explores the creation of a simple Blackjack game using Object-Oriented Design and Data Structures.
+Additionally, we developed an automated system that plays the game optimally.
+The project was built using Python and the Tkinter library.